akgarg0472/urlshortener-notification-service/README.md

 - **LOGS_BASE_DIR**: Directory where logs are saved.
 - **KAFKA_BROKER_URLS**: Kafka broker URLs, usually `localhost:9092`.
 - **KAFKA_TOPIC_NAME**: Kafka topic name for the email notifications.
+- **KAFKA_MAX_RETRY_TIME_MS**: The maximum total time (in milliseconds) the consumer will keep retrying a failed operation before giving up.
+In this case, it's set to 60,000 ms (or 1 minute).
+- **KAFKA_INITIAL_RETRY_TIME_MS**: The initial time (in milliseconds) between retry attempts after a failure.
+In this case, it's set to 1,000 ms (or 1 second) for the first retry.
+- **KAFKA_MAX_RETRIES**: The maximum number of retry attempts allowed before failing the operation.
+In this case, it’s set to 10 retries.
 - **EMAIL_HOST**: SMTP server for sending emails (e.g., `smtp.gmail.com`).
 - **EMAIL_PORT**: SMTP port (typically `587` for Gmail).
 - **EMAIL_SECURE**: Whether to use SSL/TLS for the SMTP connection (set to `false` for Gmail).